Derived categories of (one-sided) exact categories and their localizations: Derived categories of deflation-exact categories

 \subsection{The canonical embedding \texorpdfstring{$i\colon \EE\hookrightarrow \Db(\EE)$}{}}

-Let $\EE$ be a right exact category.
+Let $\EE$ be a deflation-exact category.
 Having defined the derived category and truncations, we now examine the canonical embedding $i\colon \EE\hookrightarrow \D(\EE)$.
 The next proposition says that, as in the abelian or exact case, the category $\EE$ is equivalent to the category of stalk complexes in $\Db(\EE)$ in degree zero.

-\begin{proposition} Let $\EE$ be a right exact category.
-The canonical functor mapping objects to stalk complexes in degree zero is fully faithful. \end{proposition}
+\begin{proposition} Let $\EE$ be a deflation-exact category.
+The canonical functor $i\colon \EE\rightarrow \D^*(\EE)$ mapping objects to stalk complexes in degree zero is fully faithful. \end{proposition}